HOST YOUR OWN MOONHACK EVENT

 Moonhack is a fun, simple and educational way to get coding.

-While the dust has settled for this year, you can still try some of our out-of-this world projects available here.
+To prepare for this year’s event you can try some of our out-of-this world projects from 2021 available here.

 HOW DO I BECOME A HOST?